Rye, New York: History

 Rye was once a part of Fairfield County, Connecticut, belonging to the Sachem Ponus, of the Ponus Wekuwuhm, Canaan Parish, and was probably named for that chieftain, "Peningoe Neck".

-It was founded in 1660 by three men: Thomas Studwell, Peter Disbrow and John Coe.
-Later landowners included John Budd and family.
+It was founded in 1660 by three men: Thomas Studwell, Peter Disbrow, and John Coe.
+Later prominent landowners included John Budd and family.
+Rye officially became part of the Province of New York and Westchester County in 1683 when Connecticut Colony ceded the town as part of a boundary agreement, though a final legal dispute over the boundary was not fully resolved until 1700.
+(Rye attempted to secede from New York and rejoin the Connecticut Colony in 1697.
+This brief rebellion, known as the "Revolt of Rye," lasted until 1700.)

 During the 19th and early 20th centuries it was a haven for wealthy Manhattanites who traveled by coach or boat to escape the city heat.
 Its location on Long Island Sound and numerous beaches also appealed to visitors with more moderate means who gravitated for short stays at cottages and waterfront hotels.

-It has an extraordinary inventory of buildings with architectural distinction that help visually articulate specific neighborhoods and districts.
+It is noted for having many buildings with architectural distinction that help visually articulate specific neighborhoods and districts.

 Geography

 According to the United States Census Bureau, the city has a total area of 20.0 sqmi, of which 5.9 sqmi is land and 14.2 sqmi is water.

 Rye is "situated in the eastern part of central Westchester County on Long Island Sound.
 The western border of the City generally parallels Beaver Swamp Brook, while the eastern border is formed by Milton Harbor and the Sound.
 Blind Brook traverses the City from the northwest corner of Rye to Milton Harbor at the southern end."